Dr Patrick White, Reader in Primary Care Respiratory Medicine

-Being an Academic Clinical Fellow (ACF) or an Academic Clinical Lecturer (ACL) in General Practice offers a unique opportunity for academic and clinical training in a world-leading Academic Health Sciences Centre integrating primary and secondary care.
-The Division of Health and Social Care Research provides the focus for this integration.
-Community-based and public health researchers and teachers enjoy strong collaborative links across the Faculty of Life Sciences and the local community.
-The Division comprises over 120 staff and researchers with seven professors in Epidemiology, Health Economics, Medical Sociology, Physiotherapy, Public Health, Social Sciences and Health, and Statistics.
+NIHR Integrated Academic Training Academic Clinical Fellows (ACF) and Academic Clinical Lecturers (CL) in General Practice have a unique opportunity for academic and clinical training in a world-leading Academic Health Sciences Centre integrating primary and secondary care.
+The Department of Population Health Sciences in the School of Life Course & Population Sciences provides the focus for this integration.
+Community-based and public health researchers and teachers enjoy strong collaborative links across the Faculty of Life Sciences and Medicine and the local community.
+The Department comprises over 150 staff and researchers with seven professors in Epidemiology, Health Economics, Medical Sociology, Physiotherapy, Public Health, Social Sciences and Health, and Medical Education.
 We are highly multidisciplinary, with clinicians, social scientists, psychologists, statisticians, informaticians, educationalists and epidemiologists.
 In the national Research Excellence Framework 2014 (REF 2014) 86% of our performance was rated 4* and 3*, sixth in the UK.
 We are funded by NIHR, MRC, EU, and charities, and focus on translational research from ‘bench to community’.

-In our emphasis on translational research from ‘bench to community’, research within the Division is integrated with major National Institute for Health Research (NIHR) infrastructures: the NIHR Biomedical Research Centres (BRC) at Guy’s & St Thomas’ NHS Foundation Trust, where the Division leads the Populations Sciences cluster; the NIHR Collaboration for Leadership in Applied Health Research and Care (CLAHRC) South London, where the Division leads the Stroke and Public Health themes; the Division hosts the NIHR Research Design Service London (RDS London), that complements a growing Research Consultancy Service; and the NIHR Clinical Research Network National Speciality Hub, that provides oversight of the need for and capacity for clinical research in nine specialty groups.
+In our emphasis on translational research from ‘bench to community’, research within the School is integrated with major National Institute for Health Research (NIHR) infrastructures.
+These include: the NIHR Biomedical Research Centres (BRC) at Guy’s & St Thomas’ NHS Foundation Trust, where the Department leads the Populations Sciences cluster; the NIHR Collaboration for Leadership in Applied Health Research and Care (CLAHRC) South London, where the Department leads the Stroke and Public Health themes; the NIHR Research Design Service London (RDS London) in which the Department leads the RDS programme for London, and that complements a growing Research Consultancy Service; and the NIHR Clinical Research Network National Speciality Hub, that provides oversight of the need for and capacity for clinical research in nine specialty groups.
 Our research informs clinical guidelines and national policy in stroke, health inequalities, medical diagnosis and clinical research informatics.
 We have strong links with local communities that are urban and multi-ethnic.
-The research undertaken by ACFs and ACLs will link their primary care interests with the research themes of the Division.

 The Division has a very strong undergraduate educational unit called KUMEC, Kings Undergraduate Medical Education in the Community.
-KUMEC is responsible for delivering 13% of the face to face teaching of undergraduates in the medical school.
-General practice ACFs and ACLs will have the opportunity to contribute to teaching and examining of medical students across the five years of the medical curriculum.
+KUMEC is responsible for delivering 12% of the teaching of undergraduates in the medical school.
+General practice ACFs and CLs will have the opportunity to contribute to the teaching and assessment of medical students across the medical curriculum, and may undertake their academic programme within KUMEC.
+KUMEC also runs an iBSc in Primary Care for medical students, and there are opportunities to contribute to that programme as well.